Antwerp Management School: Accreditations

-International accreditations
+International Accreditations

+Antwerp Management School is one of two Triple Crown business schools in Belgium and possesses accreditation by:

 AACSB

 The University of Antwerp is accredited by the Association to Advance Collegiate Schools of Business (AACSB) for its economic programs at the Faculty of Business and Economics and Antwerp Management School and was the first Belgian university to acquire this accreditation.
 With over 500 accredited members (about 60 outside of the US), AACSB is the oldest (1916).

 AMBA

 In 2015, Antwerp Management School obtained the AMBA accreditation for their Executive MBA in association with IBS.

+EQUIS

+The University of Antwerp – Faculty of Business and Economics, including all activities of the Antwerp Management School (AMS), has been awarded the prestigious EQUIS accreditation for the first time in 2023.

-Regional accreditation
+Regional Accreditation

 NVAO

 The Antwerp Management School master trainings have been accredited by the Dutch-Flemish Accreditation Organisation (NVAO) on the basis of the AACSB- accreditation.
 With this NVAO acknowledgment on the basis of an already acquired international accreditation, the University of Antwerp is a firstling among the Belgian universities.